mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 - Create an agent using data source of the connection from Microsoft Copilot Studio.

 ## Limitations
-- Only [text item](https://developers.miro.com/docs/text-1)on the board are indexed.
-Content in cards, sticky notes, embeds, tags, frames, mind maps, previews, and shapes are not indexed.
-[Learn more](https://developers.miro.com/docs/board-items) about board item in Miro.
+- Only [text items](https://developers.miro.com/docs/text-1) on the board are indexed.
+Content in cards, sticky notes, embeds, tags, frames, mind maps, previews, and shapes is not indexed.
+For more information, see [Miro docs for developers](https://developers.miro.com/docs/board-items).
 - Doesn't index comments and reply.

 ## Prerequisites